Sudan Military Railroad: Difficulties

 Even though Rhodes diverted three locomotives to Kitchener that were intended for his own railroad, it did not prevent Kitchener's railroad from becoming an engineering nightmare.
 There was a "total lack of suitable labor, tools, and materials".

 Completion

 In the end, with the help of some "fellahin" (Arabic for farmers) brought from Egypt, and 200 convicts who were paroled for the job, the rail line was completed.
 There was, however, an unfortunate side effect.
-The result of the unskilled labor force was "a fairly bumpy ride and frequent accidents — locomotives that flew off tracks and down 15 ft embankments were hoisted back on the rails and continued along as if nothing had happened."
+The result of the unskilled labor force created "a fairly bumpy ride and frequent accidents — locomotives that flew off tracks and down 15 ft embankments were hoisted back on the rails and continued along as if nothing had happened."

-The railroad helped win the war for the Anglo-Egyptian army against the Mahdist state.
+The railroad helped win the war for the Anglo-Egyptian army against the Mahdist State.
 The rail line left a gap between Sellal, just south of Aswan, and Wadi Halfa, however, which was covered by a river ferry.
-Kitchener's line, on a different gauge from the Egyptian line, connected Wadi Halfa with Khartoum North by 1899 and became the main North-South rail connection of the Sudan.
+Kitchener's line, on a different gauge from the Egyptian line, connected Wadi Halfa with Khartoum North by 1899 and became the main north–south rail connection of the Sudan.